Kipaagraphy/kipaagraphy.github.io/_pages/saparu_photo_competition2024.md

 7. You must be a citizen of Nepal.

-8. Entries that have previously won awards in other contests are not eligible for this competition and will be disqualified if identified.

-9. Captions for each entry are optional but recommended.
+8. Captions for each entry are optional but recommended.

 Digital Image Entries Specs